Azzukhan/water-tracker/README.md

 * **Unified Reservoir Data:** Aggregates live reservoir level data from major providers (e.g. Severn Trent, Yorkshire Water, Southern Water, Environment Agency, SEPA) into one place, eliminating fragmented datasets and providing a national overview.
 * **AI-Powered Forecasts:** Provides dependable water level predictions using advanced algorithms – including ARIMA for statistical time-series forecasts, a regression-based machine learning model for straightforward trend analysis, and LSTM neural networks for complex pattern recognition.
 Forecasts are updated regularly (e.g. 4-week ahead projections) to help anticipate trends and potential shortages.
 * **Interactive Charts:** Visualizes historical vs. predicted reservoir levels with interactive line graphs.
-Users can hover over data points to see exact values and toggle different data series (actual levels, ARIMA forecast, LSTM forecast, etc.).
-These charts update dynamically via API calls as users navigate, and tooltips explain technical terms (like “ARIMA” or “LSTM”) for clarity.
+Users can hover over data points to see exact values and toggle different data series (actual levels, ARIMA forecast, LSTM forecast, regression forecast etc.).
+These charts update dynamically via API calls as users navigate, and tooltips explain technical terms (like “ARIMA”, “LSTM” or "Regression" ) for clarity.
 * **Responsive & Accessible UI:** Offers a modern, responsive design using Next.js (React + TypeScript) to ensure a smooth user experience on any device.
 The interface follows accessible web standards, including ARIA labels and basic keyboard navigation support.
 * **Accessibility Modes:** Includes a dedicated dark mode for those sensitive to brightness, a color-blind mode with alternate palettes, and full keyboard navigation via Tab, Shift+Tab, Enter, and arrow keys so the entire site can be used without a mouse.
-* **Live Contextual Data:** Enhances reservoir info with real-time context — integrating weather forecasts (e.g. Met Office data) to link rainfall/drought conditions with reservoir response, live flood alerts (e.g. from BBC News) for situational awareness, and educational content on water conservation.
-This turns the dashboard into a one-stop resource for both technical users and the general public.
+* **Live Contextual Data:** Enhances reservoir info with real-time context — integrating weather forecasts (e.g. Tomorrow.io) to link rainfall/drought conditions with reservoir response, live flood alerts (e.g. from BBC News) for situational awareness, and educational content on water conservation.
+This turns the dashboard into a one-stop resource for both technical users and the public.
 * **Server-Side Rendering (SSR):** The Next.js front-end uses SSR for improved SEO and faster first-page load.
 Server-rendering ensures that search engines can crawl pre-rendered HTML and users see content immediately without waiting for heavy client-side JavaScript, resulting in better discoverability and performance.
 (Client-side interactivity is then handled by React after the initial load.)
 * **Robust Backend Architecture:** Powered by a Django backend that exposes a RESTful API (using Django REST Framework, a powerful toolkit for building web APIs).
 The backend handles data ingestion and forecasting logic, and includes a secure admin interface for managing data.
 It also offloads long-running tasks (like fetching new data or retraining models) to a Celery worker with a Redis queue, keeping the web app responsive.
 This design ensures smooth updates: data collection and model updates run asynchronously on a schedule, and the front-end simply requests the latest results via the API.

 ## Tech Stack

 * **Frontend:** Next.js (React + TypeScript) for the web interface and routing, enabling a fast, SSR-enabled React app.
 Styling uses modern CSS and possibly frameworks (Tailwind or similar) to support dark mode and responsiveness.
-Charts are implemented with Recharts/D3, and maps with Leaflet.
+Charts are implemented with Recharts, and rain maps with Leaflet.
 * **Backend:** Django (Python) with Django REST Framework for the API layer (providing browsable, well-structured REST endpoints).
 Data is stored in an SQL database – using SQLite by default for simplicity, with the option to switch to PostgreSQL in production.
 The Django ORM handles data models for reservoir levels and forecasts.
 * **AI/ML:** Python scientific stack for forecasting – e.g. **Statsmodels** for ARIMA, **TensorFlow/Keras** for LSTM models, and **scikit-learn** for additional regression-based models.
 These models are trained on historical data and their predictions are stored in the database for the frontend to fetch.
 * **Background Jobs:** **Celery + Redis** for asynchronous tasks.
 Celery schedules periodic jobs to scrape/update reservoir data from external sources and to retrain or update forecast models as new data arrives.
 This decouples heavy processing from user requests, so pages load quickly while data updates happen in the background.